 Most tech start-ups end up being acquired.
-However, for SaaS businesses, incorrect performance evaluation usually lead to low valuations or stifling of negotiations if the acquiring company does not understand the performance metrics used in the SaaS industry.
+However, for SaaS businesses, incorrect performance evaluation usually leads to low valuations or stifling of negotiations if the acquiring company does not understand the performance metrics used in the SaaS industry.

 In this article, we explore the performance metrics used by SaaS businesses and what CEO’s can do to ensure their potential acquirers coming from a GAAP background will evaluate them correctly.

 Most acquiring companies consider the traditional generally accepted accounting principles (GAAP) when evaluating SaaS companies.
 However, SaaS companies used different metrics to measure performance.
 This disconnect between SaaS founders and potential acquirers used to GAAP principles usually stifles negotiations.